requireSpecifiedNullness

 Problems detected:

-[ERROR] com.example.UserService#findUsernameById(java.lang.Integer): Unspecified nullness found:
+[ERROR] com.example.UserService#findUsernameById(java.lang.Integer): Unspecified nullness detected:

 [ERROR] java.lang.String* findUsernameById(java.lang.Integer*)